matterandvoid-space/subscriptions/README.md

 npm install -D react react-dom use-sync-external-store
 ```

-There are two API entry namespaces (for now) - one for use with fulcro `space.matterandvoid.subscriptions.fulcro`
+There are two API entry namespaces (for now) - one for use with Fulcro `space.matterandvoid.subscriptions.fulcro`
 and one for general use with any datasource, `space.matterandvoid.subscriptions.core`

-To avoid dependency conflicts this library does not declare a dependency on fulcro or on reagent.
+To avoid dependency conflicts this library does not declare a dependency on Fulcro or on Reagent.
 Please add the version
 of these libraries you would like to your own project.

-See docs/fulcro.md for details on usage with fulcro.
+See docs/fulcro.md for details on usage with Fulcro.

 The reg-sub API is the same as in re-frame
 _aside_: the subscription handlers are stored in a global var, but this can be easily changed if you desire, and then the API becomes: